decretist/Dissertation/Chapter1/chapter1.markdown

 [21] Chodorow explains Gratian's "deletion" of Roman law as a consequence of what he sees as Gratian's adherence to the party of the papal chancellor Haimeric and proponents of the Concordat of Worms (1122).
-(Stanley Chodorow, *Christian Political Theory and Church Politics in the Mid-Twelfth Century; the Ecclesiology of Gratian’s Decretum*, Publications of the Center for Medieval and Renaissance Studies, U.C.L.A., 5 (Berkeley: University of California Press, 1972), 60–63).
+Stanley Chodorow, *Christian Political Theory and Church Politics in the Mid-Twelfth Century; the Ecclesiology of Gratian’s Decretum*, Publications of the Center for Medieval and Renaissance Studies, U.C.L.A., 5 (Berkeley: University of California Press, 1972), 60–63.

 [22] Winroth, *The Making of Gratian’s Decretum*, 151–53.

-[23]  (Anders Winroth, “Law Schools in the Twelfth Century,” in *Mélanges en l’honneur d’Anne Lefebvre-Teillard*, ed.
-Bernard d’Alteroche et al. (Paris: Éd.
-Panthéon-Assas, 2009), 1060) For the text of the letter, see (Jean Dufour, Gérard Giordanegno, and André Gouron, “L’attrait des ’Leges’: Note sur la lettre d’un moine victorin (vers 1124/1127),” *Studia et documenta historiae et iuris* 45 (1979): 504–29) For an English translation of the letter, see Anonymous, Letter to Abbot B\[ernard III\] of Saint-Victor, Marseille (1124/27) in (Katherine Ludwig Jansen, Joanna H Drell, and Frances Andrews, eds., “Roman Law and Legal Studies: Three Texts (Ca. 1124-66),” in *Medieval Italy: Texts in Translation*, trans.
-Sean Gilsdorf, The Middle Ages Series (Philadelphia: University of Pennsylvania Press, 2009), 167–72).
+[23] Anders Winroth, “Law Schools in the Twelfth Century,” in *Mélanges en l’honneur d’Anne Lefebvre-Teillard*, ed.
+Bernard d’Alteroche et al.
+(Paris: Éd.
+Panthéon-Assas, 2009), 1060.
+For the text of the letter, see Jean Dufour, Gérard Giordanegno, and André Gouron, “L’attrait des ’Leges’: Note sur la lettre d’un moine victorin (vers 1124/1127),” *Studia et documenta historiae et iuris* 45 (1979): 504–29.
+For an English translation of the letter, see Anonymous, Letter to Abbot B\[ernard III\] of Saint-Victor, Marseille (1124/27) in Katherine Ludwig Jansen, Joanna H Drell, and Frances Andrews, eds., “Roman Law and Legal
+Studies: Three Texts (Ca. 1124-66),” in *Medieval Italy: Texts in Translation*, trans.
+Sean Gilsdorf, The Middle Ages Series (Philadelphia: University of Pennsylvania Press, 2009), 167–72.

 [24] "\[O\]mnibus, qui causa studiorum peregrinantur, scolaribus et maxime divinarum atque sacrarum legum professoribus hoc nostre pietatis beneficium indulgemus, ut ad loca, in quibus litterarum exercentur studium, tam ipsi quam eorum nuntii veniant et habitent in eis securi."
-(Heinrich Appelt, ed., *Die Urkunden der deutschen Könige und Kaiser*, vol. X,2, Monumenta Germaniae historica.
-Diplomata regum et imperatorum Germaniae (Berlin: Weidmannsche Verlagsbuchhandlung, 1979), 39). "\[W\]e bestow this pious gift upon all who travel for the purpose of study, students and especially teachers of divine and sacred laws: namely, that they as well as their messengers may travel safely to the place where they are engaged in the study of letters and safely dwell there."
+Heinrich Appelt, ed., *Die Urkunden der deutschen Könige und Kaiser*, vol. X,2, Monumenta Germaniae historica.
+Diplomata regum et imperatorum Germaniae (Berlin: Weidmannsche Verlagsbuchhandlung, 1979), 39. "\[W\]e bestow this pious gift upon all who travel for the purpose of study, students and especially teachers of divine and sacred laws: namely, that they as well as their messengers may travel safely to the place where they are engaged in the study of letters and safely dwell there."
-(Jansen, Drell, and Andrews, “Roman Law and Legal Studies,” 167–72).
+Jansen, Drell, and Andrews, “Roman Law and Legal Studies,” 167–72.

 The date of *Authentica Habita* is uncertain.
 Frederick ordered the constitution inserted into the *Codex* as an act of imperial propaganda.
 No medieval manuscripts of the *Codex* give a date for the proclamation.
 Early modern print editions of the *Codex*, however, associated it with the Diet of Roncaglia in November 1158, and modern editions have retained the ascribed date.
-(Kenneth Pennington, “The Beginnings of Law Schools in the Twelfth Century,” in *Les écoles du XIIe siècle*, ed.
+Kenneth Pennington, “The Beginnings of Law Schools in the Twelfth Century,” in *Les écoles du XIIe siècle*, ed.
-Cédric Giraud (Leiden: Brill, 2018)) (p.20, fn.53 in MS Word version.)
+Cédric Giraud (Leiden: Brill, 2018), 20n53 (MS Word version).
 The uncertainty arises because a contemporary poem, the *Carmen de gestis Frederici I. Imperatoris in Lombardia* gives a first-hand account of an incident that took place near Bologna in 1155 in which Frederick, in response to a petition brought by a deputation of doctors and scholars from the city, issued a proclamation matching the description of *Authentica Habita*.
 Some modern scholars attempt to split the difference by accepting the November 1158 date for the version of the text that we have, but characterizing it as a re-issue of the 1155 proclamation described the *Carmen de gestis*.
 There appears to be no